Hansadutta Swami: Personal life

 Hansadutta's parents immigrated from Germany to the United States when he was nine or ten years old.
 Hansadutta was raised in New York City.
 At the age of 17, he joined the Navy, where he served from 1957 to 1961.
-In the early 1960s he and his first wife, Himavati devi dasi, were aspiring artists living in Hoboken, New Jersey, when they met Hare Krishna devotees at 26, Second Avenue in the lower East Side of Manhattan.
+In the early 1960s he and his first wife, Himavati devi dasi, were aspiring artists living in Hoboken, New Jersey, when they met Hare Krishna devotees at 26, Second Avenue on the Lower East Side of Manhattan.
 In March, 1967 Hansadutta and Himavati moved to Montreal to assist with establishing the Hare Krishna center, and in May of the same year they were initiated by His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, ISKCON Founder-Acharya, in New York.
 In 1976 Hansadutta took the order of sannyasa, and Himavati remarried a few years later.

-In 1984, Hansadutta married Lakshmi Kary-Rana, with whom he had three children.
+In 1984, Hansadutta married Lakshmi Kary, with whom he had three children.
 They later divorced.
 In 2003, Hansadutta suffered a heart attack.
 On 25 April 2020, Hansadutta died from pancreatic cancer.